myg813p/ielts/speaking/unit10.md

 3. What are the advantages and disadvantages of a long journey?
 The positive part about long journeys is that they give you the chance to experience a place more thoroughly, which means you get to see and learn more things.
 On the ohter hand, you might only get a glimpse of the place if you're only there for a short time.
 One of the downsides is that you can sometimes get really lonely.
 If you're away from your friends and family for a long time, you might start to miss them.
 You could end up feeling isolated and homesick.

+4. Describe a journey that you make reqularly.
+There are several journeys that I make on a regular basis, but my trip to work is the first one that comes to mind.
+I go to my office every weekday, but I sometimes go there on weekends as well if I have work to do.
+My workplace is in Pangyo, which is an area packed with IT companies.
+It's kind of like the Korean Silicon Valley.
+To get to work every morning, I roll myself out of bed when my alarm starts buzzing at 6 A.M.
+Since I have to be in the office at 8 A.M. sharp, I need to start getting ready this early.
+When I'm ready, I take the subway to work.
+The nearest station is about a ten-minute walk from my house and the entire trip takes an hour.
+Speaking frankly, I have to say that it's not my favorite trip.
+That's because I have to stand the whole time as there are no empty seats during ruch hour.
+Due to this exhausting commute, I'm sometimes worn out when I finally arrive at work.
+But these days, I try to make the time I spend traveling to work more enjoyable by listening to educational potcasts or watching videos in English.

+5. Do people like air travel?
+It depends on the individual's preferences, but I think most people enjoy traveling by plane.
+That's because it's the fastest way to get anywhere.
+For example, traveling from Korea to Japan takes an entire day by ship, but it's less than two hours by plane.
+In addition, airlines offer great services.
+Flight attendants take care of all their passengers' needs.
+Plus, many airlines now offer in-flight entertainment systems with movies, TV shows, and video games.

+6. Why do people want to have their own cars?
+I think people purchase cars to save time.
+If you own a car, you don't have to wait for a bus or the subway, and you don't have to sit through multiple unnecessary stops.
+Plus, it is far more comfortable to drive your own car.
+To be specific, when you drive, you don't have to endure crowded buses and subway cars in which you're squashed between strangers.